theupdateframework/specification/tuf-spec.md

 snapshot metadata file.
 In either case, the client MUST write the file to non-volatile storage as FILENAME.EXT.

-    4.1. **Check against snapshot metadata.** The hashes (if any), and version number of the new targets metadata file MUST match the trusted snapshot metadata.
+  * **4.1**. **Check against snapshot metadata.** The hashes (if any), and version number of the new targets metadata file MUST match the trusted snapshot metadata.
 This is done, in part, to prevent a mix-and-match attack by man-in-the-middle attackers.

-    4.2. **Check for an arbitrary software attack.** The new targets metadata file MUST have been signed by a threshold of keys specified in the trusted root metadata file.
+  * **4.2**. **Check for an arbitrary software attack.** The new targets metadata file MUST have been signed by a threshold of keys specified in the trusted root metadata file.

-    4.3. **Check for a rollback attack.** The version number of the trusted targets metadata file, if any, MUST be less than or equal to the version number of the new targets metadata file.
+  * **4.3**. **Check for a rollback attack.** The version number of the trusted targets metadata file, if any, MUST be less than or equal to the version number of the new targets metadata file.

-    4.4. **Check for a freeze attack.** The latest known time should be lower than the expiration timestamp in the new targets metadata file.
+  * **4.4**. **Check for a freeze attack.** The latest known time should be lower than the expiration timestamp in the new targets metadata file.
 If so, the new targets metadata file becomes the trusted targets metadata file.

-    4.5. **Perform a preorder depth-first search for metadata about the desired target, beginning with the top-level targets role.**
+  * **4.5**. **Perform a preorder depth-first search for metadata about the desired target, beginning with the top-level targets role.**

-    4.5.1.
+    * **4.5.1**.
 If this role has been visited before, then skip this role (so that cycles in the delegation graph are avoided).
 Otherwise, if an application-specific maximum number of roles have been visited, then go to step 5 (so that attackers cannot cause the client to waste excessive bandwidth or time).
 Otherwise, if this role contains metadata about the desired target, then go to step 5.

-    4.5.2.
+    * **4.5.2**.
 Otherwise, recursively search the list of delegations in order of appearance.

-    4.5.2.1.
+      * **4.5.2.1**.
 If the current delegation is a multi-role delegation, recursively visit each role, and check that each has signed exactly the same non-custom metadata (i.e., length and hashes) about the target (or the lack of any such metadata).

-    4.5.2.2.
+      * **4.5.2.2**.
 If the current delegation is a terminating delegation, then jump to step 5.

-    4.5.2.3.
+      * **4.5.2.3**.
 Otherwise, if the current delegation is a non-terminating delegation, continue processing the next delegation, if any.
 Stop the search, and jump to step 5 as soon as a delegation returns a result.

-    5. Verify the desired target against its targets metadata
+**5**. **Verify the desired target against its targets metadata**.

-    5.1.
+  * **5.1**.
 If there is no targets metadata about this target, then report that there is no such target.

-    5.2.
+  * **5.2**.
 Otherwise, download the target (up to the number of bytes specified in the targets metadata), and verify that its hashes match the targets metadata.
 (We download up to this number of bytes, because in some cases, the exact number is unknown.
 This may happen, for example, if an external program is used to compute the root hash of a tree of targets files, and this program does not provide the total size of all of these files.)
 If consistent snapshots are not used (see Section 7), then the filename used to download the target file is of the fixed form FILENAME.EXT (e.g., foobar.tar.gz).

-    Otherwise, the filename is of the form HASH.FILENAME.EXT (e.g., c14aeb4ac9f4a8fc0d83d12482b9197452f6adf3eb710e3b1e2b79e8d14cb681.foobar.tar.gz),
-    where HASH is one of the hashes of the targets file listed in the targets metadata file found earlier in step 4.
+  Otherwise, the filename is of the form HASH.FILENAME.EXT (e.g., c14aeb4ac9f4a8fc0d83d12482b9197452f6adf3eb710e3b1e2b79e8d14cb681.foobar.tar.gz), where HASH is one of the hashes of the targets file listed in the targets metadata file found earlier in step 4.
 In either case, the client MUST write the file to non-volatile storage as FILENAME.EXT.

 ## **6. Usage**